ppavan108/learningGuice/CyclicDependencies.md

 Cycles often reflect insufficiently granular decomposition.
 To eliminate such cycles, extract the Dependency Case into a separate class.

-In this example, the work of managing the incoming customers can be extracted into another class, say `javaCustomerLine`, and that can be injected into the Clerk and Store.
+In this example, the work of managing the incoming customers can be extracted into another class, say `CustomerLine`, and that can be injected into the Clerk and Store.

 ```java
 public class Store {